Plans that may interest you

-These SIM cards can be purchased in different ways, either through online stores before you start your trip, or once you arrive in your destination country, through physical stores.
-However, we recommend that if you want to be as prepared as possible, you purchase your SIM card in advance in a virtual store, and in this case, we recommend Holafly to purchase it.
+These SIM cards can be purchased in different ways, either through online stores before you start your trip or, once you arrive in your destination country, through physical stores.
+However, we recommend that if you want to be as prepared as possible, you purchase your SIM card in advance in a virtual store.

 As a second alternative, we bring you eSIMs.
 The best definition of it is that it’s a virtual SIM card. eSIMs are just the new and advanced way to have cellular internet worldwide.
 This digital SIM allows you to activate a cellular plan from your carrier without using a physical nano-SIM.